abhinay01/comvivaTraining/README.md

 # comvivaTraining
-Folder is created under training in comviva technologies
+Folder is created under training in comviva technologies Bangalore